How to Manage When Things Are Not Okay (And Haven’t Been For Centuries)

 3. Make—or take—space for Black voices.

 While some people are newly seeing systemic racism for what it is, still many others have been talking, organizing, and mobilizing against it for a long time.
 Some of these folks are inside your organizations.
 Some of these people are you.
 If you’re a Black manager (and if you’re up for it), take the space that you need—ask the questions, carve out the time, say the thing.
-If you are not Black, make space for Black folks—especially Black women, Black trans people, queer Black people, and Black folks with disabilities.
+If you are not Black, make space for Black folks—especially Black women, Black trans people, queer Black people, and disabled Black folks.
 Seek their feedback and perspectives on how you and your organization can do better (but don’t force them to be problem-solvers).

 Finally, here is a (non-comprehensive) list of resources: